dhruv8433/Project_Updare/README.md

     Data Found in Console
 ✅ Few Changes in Profile Section
 ✅ profile dynamic user can change name email ...
+✅ Custom Drawer Complete
+✅ User is able to logged in
+✅ Adding Some More Funcatilitys
 _________________________________________

 # Dhruv